mastershadow/roccatello.it/site/content/post/2022-location-intelligence.md

 ## Renewable energy

+I think this will be the sector that will benefit more from Location Intelligence in the near future.
+We are moving towards the ecologic transition and we need to cut on carbon emissions.
+In order to do that we need to place a lot of renewable energy sources on the field.
+> Where to put those solar and wind farms we need?

+Location intelligence will help the sector to obtain better answers to that question.
+A lot of things may should be considered: is there enough open space?
+Will that trigger a NIMBY effect?
+Is there an electric substation near the choosen place or must be built? is is windy enough but not too much? how many hours of sun a day will be there? it is better to build offshore or onshore?
+And I could go on forever...

 ## Healthcare

 Healthcare is becoming a commodity with more and more devices which are constantly analizing our bodies.
 We are collecting health data like never before and this could be really useful (also frightening if data is misused) in some LI applications.